obspy/obspy/obspy/clients/fdsn/README.txt

 --------
 FDSN Web service client for ObsPy.

-The obspy.fdsn package contains a client to access web servers that implement the FDSN web service definitions (http://www.fdsn.org/webservices/).
+The obspy.clients.fdsn package contains a client to access web servers that implement the FDSN web service definitions (http://www.fdsn.org/webservices/).

 ObsPy is an open-source project dedicated to provide a Python framework for processing seismological data.
 It provides parsers for common file formats and